 – The Japanese game market is being revitalized by handhelds.
 This does not mean their interest in consoles will pick up.

 Ok, now find a friend who picked the argument you didn’t.
 Found someone?
 Excellent, now debate.

 Microsoft’s iPod killer coming this Christmas

 Funny, MS Word doesn’t recognize iPod as a word.
-A lot of powerful companies have gone up against Apple and none have taken the portable MP3 player market from them. → Welcome to read.
+A lot of powerful companies have gone up against Apple and none have taken the portable MP3 player market from them. → Read the rest

 UMD movies failing